 The exact guidelines for artwork submissions can be found on the Congressional Art Competition website.
 The Student Release Form can be found here.
 Any other questions that you may have can be answered by calling my Jackson District Office at 517-780-9075 or emailing Kris.Zrinyi@mail.house.gov.

-Last year’s winning piece of artwork, entitled “Salvador Dali,” was created by Carter Gough of Grand Ledge High School.
+The 2019 winning piece of artwork, entitled “Vibrant Bison,” was created by Sarah Mitchell of Airport High School in Monroe.